 How Impending Virtual Asset Regulations Impact Banks—Even Those That Don’t Think They Do Crypto

-Despite the Financial Action Task Force (The Financial Action Task Force (FATF) is the global money l...
+Despite the Financial Action Task Force (FATFThe Financial Action Task Force (FATF) is a global money lau...
 More) introducing virtual assets (VAs) and Virtual Asset Service Providers (VASPs) into its Recommendation at the end of 2018, virtual asset regulations still varied largely from country to country.
-The FATF sought to close any AML rules are in place to help protect against and report su...
-More gaps through the release of their new Guidance for a Risk-Based Approach to Virtual Assets and Virtual Asset Service Providers in June 2019.
-The guidance emphasizes how effective regulation, supervision, and enforcement of the A Virtual Asset Service Provider (VASP) is defined by the Fi...
-More sector would require a global approach.
+The FATF sought to close any AML gaps through the release of their new Guidance for a Risk-Based Approach to Virtual Assets and Virtual Asset Service Providers in June 2019.
+The guidance emphasizes how effective regulation, supervision, and enforcement of the VASP sector would require a global approach.

 - supervision or monitoring of VASPs for AML/CFT purposes;

 - licensing or registration; preventive measures, such as customer due diligence, recordkeeping, and suspicious transaction reporting, among others;